-The objective of the JRJ Grant Program is to attract and retain qualified local, state, and federal public defenders and local and state prosecutors who commit to extended employment in those roles.
+The objective of the JRJ Grant Program is to offer an incentive to attract and retain qualified local, state, and federal public defenders and local and state prosecutors who commit to extended employment in those roles.

 The Objectives and Deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."